tanvikad/balance-robot/docs/report.md

 In $\texttt{init}$ we initialize the SPI by making both $\texttt{phase}$ and $\texttt{polarity}$ to be 1.
 We configure the IMU and FPGA load and reset pins with $\texttt{GPIO\_OUTPUT}$.
 We initialize timer 6 on the MCU which is used to keep track of the time step between IMU reads.
 Finally, we read the $\texttt{WhoAmI}$ register of the IMU, which contains a constant value.
 Comparing the value read from the IMU and the expected $\texttt{WhoAmI}$ value allows us to check the accuracy of our SPI communication.

-In $\texttt{tim\_loop}$, timer 6 is run on repeat.
-We set our timer to count up to 20 milliseconds making the rate the IMU is read at to be about 50 Hz.
+In $\texttt{tim\_loop}$ located in [STM32L432KC_TIM.c](https://github.com/echen4628/balance-robot-code/blob/main/MCU/lib/STM32L432KC_TIM.c) contains the main code for our use of timer 6.
+We set $\texttt{Tim6}$ on the robot to count up to 20 milliseconds making the rate the IMU is read at to be about 50 Hz.
 In the timer loop there are two main parts:
 <ol>
   <li> While the timer is counting, the MCU repeatedly reads the IMU and continually holds the most updated acceleration data.</li>